Improved Upper Bounds for Pairing Heaps: Pairing Heaps

 \begin{proof} Follows from Lemma~\ref{lem:onepair} and the fact that $s(c_\eta)\leq s(b_\eta)$.

 \end{proof}

-\begin{lemma} The rank potential gain in the \op{Extract-Min} operation where there are $w$ white-white pairings in the first pairing pass is at most $\rkk \log n_i -\rkk w$. \end{lemma} \begin{proof} In an \op{Extract-Min}, the root is removed and returned, and then there are two pairing passes.
+\begin{lemma} The rank potential gain in the \op{Extract-Min} operation where there are $w$ white-white pairings in the first pairing pass is at most $\rkkk \log n_i -\rkk w$. \end{lemma}

+\begin{proof} In an \op{Extract-Min}, the root is removed and returned, and then there are two pairing passes.
 We look at the potential change of each of these events separately.
 Removing the root causes no gain in potential.

 \paragraph{First pairing pass.} In the first pairing pass, let $p$ be the total number of pairings and let $\eta_j$ denote the item the $j$th pairing from the left is performed on.
 Lemma~\ref{lem:wpair} and Corollary~\ref{co} bound the potential gain of the first pairing pass to be: